-1. ANSI/AAMI ST91:2015, Flexible and semi-rigid endoscope processing in health care facilities
+1. ANSI/AAMI ST91:2021, Flexible and semi-rigid endoscope processing in health care facilities

-According AAMI ST911, healthcare facilities should establish a comprehensive quality assurance and safety program to monitor all aspects of endoscope processing.
-This program should incorporate both visual inspections and testing of the equipment to identify conditions that may affect the cleaning or disinfecting processes.
+According to AAMI ST911, "Healthcare facilities should establish a multidisciplinary, comprehensive written quality assurance and safety program for all aspects of endoscope processing.
+The program should include procedures visual inspection and testing of the equipment and ancillary parts to identify conditions that could affect the cleaning or disinfecting process."